Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/microsoft_exchange/how_to_configure_thunderbird/guide.en-gb.md

 ---
-title: 'Exchange - Configure your email address on Thunderbird for Windows'
+title: 'Exchange - Configure your email account on Thunderbird for Windows'
-excerpt: 'Learn how to configure your Exchange email address on Thunderbird for Windows'
+excerpt: 'Find out how to configure your Exchange email address on Thunderbird for Windows'
 updated: 2025-09-19
 ---